 - Paychecks: Will you be cutting checks or paying via direct deposit?
 Pay cards?
 Cash?

-You should also consider whether you want to use a payroll solution to help make the process easier; the right provider can be the difference between investing three days to run payroll vs an hour.
+Consider using a payroll provider to help make the process easier.
+The right provider can be the difference between investing three days to run payroll vs an hour.
 To learn how easy it is to do payroll with some of our recommended software, check out provider-specific payroll guides below:

 Step 3: Collect Your Employees’ Payroll Forms When Hired